What Anchorage Automotive Service Consumers Should Know

 Posted December 25, 2009 11:00 AM

 All modern Anchorage vehicles come with fuel injection systems, so it's a topic Anchorage drivers need to know something about.
-The mighty fuel injector is a valve that delivers the gas or diesel fuel to the right place, in the right amount, at the right time; to be mixed with air and burned in the engine.
+The mighty fuel injector is a valve that delivers the gas or diesel fuel to the right place, in the right amount at the right time—to be mixed with air and burned in the engine.

-So how many fuel injectors does your car have?
+So how many fuel injectors does your vehicle have?
 There's one for each cylinder.
 So four, six or eight for most folks in Anchorage, AK.
 Some vehicles have 10 or 12 cylinders.
 The engine control computer makes adjustments to the fuel injector as it monitors the engine and other sensors.
 Fuel injectors are a pretty high-tech.

 L and M Motors Inc can help Anchorage drivers with a fuel injector cleaning service.
 What's the benefit?
 In order to work right, the fuel injectors have to deliver the fuel at a precise pressure at a very precise time.
-It's that the fuel is sprayed in a particular pattern as determined by the engine design.
+It's important that the fuel is sprayed in a particular pattern as determined by the engine design.

-What about dirty fuel – how does that affect the fuel injectors?
+What about dirty fuel?
+How does that affect the fuel injectors?
 The fuel injectors are the last stop in the fuel system.
 It starts at the fuel tank.
 Frankly, the best way to keep your fuel injectors working well is to use high quality fuel.
-It's tempting to shop for bargains in Anchorage with fuel prices as high as they are, but major brands in the Anchorage, AK area have better detergents and additives and deliver consistent quality.
+It's tempting to shop for bargains in Anchorage with fuel prices as high as they are, but major brands in the Anchorage, AK, area have better detergents and additives and deliver consistent quality.

 What about a good fuel filter?
 The fuel filter is component of the fuel system.
 Its job is to filter out the dirt and rust that collect in the fuel tank.
 If it's clogged up, the dirt will bypass the filter and head upstream to the fuel injectors.